Greek: New Testament Readings

 While our courses are no longer available for purchase on the website, St. Raphael School is open to inquiries about enrolling in courses at any time during the year.
 If you wish to enroll in a Yearlong course for the 2020-2021 school year after the official add/drop deadline (September 21), you will need to contact us directly.
 We will consider each request on a case-by-case basis after considering several factors, including size of the class, the preparedness of the student, the willingness of the instructor to accommodate a late addition to the class, and the content of the course.
 If you would like to submit a request for enrollment in an ongoing course, please visit our Contact Us page.

 In this course, students will work through the entirety of David Alan Black’s Learn to Read New Testament Greek, learning all the grammatical paradigms and concepts as well as about 75% of the vocabulary necessary to read the New Testament in Greek, with the aid of a lexicon.
-Students will also read prayers from the Liturgy of St. John Chrysostom and other Orthodox prayers, learn to sing hymns from the liturgical year, study the Gospel and Epistle texts prescribed in the lectionary, and begin the study of one of the Gospels.
+Students will also read prayers from the Liturgy of St. John Chrysostom, Orthros, Vespers, as well as hymns from the liturgical year, study the Gospel and Epistle texts prescribed in the lectionary, and begin the study of one of the Gospels.

 During each class, students will practice reading prayers and singing hymns, receiving (encouraging) critiques of their Greek pronunciation.
-Recordings of native Greek- speakers singing hymns will often give color to the lessons, as well as icons with Greek inscriptions.
+Recordings of native Greek-speakers singing hymns will often give color to the lessons, as well as Greek manuscripts and icons with Greek inscriptions.

-The fact that our class only meets once a week defines the scope of our work together.
+The fact that our class meets twice a week defines the scope of our work together.
 The purpose of our class meeting is to offer live instruction from a skilled teacher, who can explain the content of the course in a responsive way, giving students closer guidance than they would receive from a textbook, in a difficult subject many parents do not feel equipped to teach.
 The class meeting is also a time to coach students in their practice of skills they will need as they study Greek on the other four days of the week.
-Finally, Mrs. Stripling intends the course to be a community of learners, who gain strength and inspiration from each other, integrating their Orthodox faith and their study of Greek.
+Finally, Mr. Karagiannis intends the course to be a community of learners, who gain strength and inspiration from each other, integrating their Orthodox faith and their study of Greek

 Computer: You will need a stable, reliable computer, running with a processor with a speed of 1 GHz or better on one of the following operating systems: Mac OS X with Mac OS 10.7 or later; Windows 8, 7, Vista (with SP1 or later), or XP (with SP3 or later).
 We do not recommend using an iPad or other tablet for joining classes.
 An inexpensive laptop or netbook would be a much better solution, as such devices enable you to plug an Ethernet cable directly into your computer.
 Please note that Chromebooks are allowed but not preferred, as they do not support certain features of the Zoom video conference software such as breakout sessions and annotation, which may be used by our teachers for class activities.